Best Slippers for Men of 2021

 Laundry and Care

 You will want to deodorize your slippers at some point.
 Those that scored highest in this category include laundering instructions from the manufacturer.
-The RockDove, HomeIdeas, Zigzagger, and Isotoner all come with instructions for machine washing.
-We like this.
-The remainder include no manufacturer washing instructions.
+The RockDove, HomeIdeas, Zigzagger, and Isotoner all come with instructions for machine washing, which we appreciate.
+The remaining slipper didn't include washing instructions.
 We'd also like to point out that Ugg's use of natural wool sheepskin will reduce foot odors compared to synthetic linings.

 Once you break in a pair of comfy slippers, you want them to last.
 All fleece construction seems to be the most flimsy, while real leather outers will usually last the longest.
 The Sorel and Ugg Ascot have real leather outers and are the most robust.
 They are also the most expensive.
 The Isotoner Whipstitch seems rugged at first, but we experienced a notable failure in some of the main stitching.
 The all-fleece options, like the Zigzagger and RockDove, will likely wear out faster than the rest.
 Thankfully slippers don't usually have to withstand abrasion or extensive abuse.

-We brought our characteristic, thorough testing regimen to comparing slippers, and evaluate them for on-and-off ease, walking security and comfort, lounging comfort, laundering simplicity, and durability.
+We brought our characteristic, thorough testing regimen to comparing slippers, evaluating them for on-and-off ease, walking security and comfort, lounging comfort, laundering simplicity, and durability.
 We trust that our deep and broad review will help you get straight to the best pair of men's slippers for you.
 Comfort, at home, is king.
-Good slippers are an easy way to greatly enhance your at home comfort.
+Good slippers are an easy way to greatly enhance your at-home comfort.

 — Jediah Porter